A copy of the club rules are also available here.

 The Annual General Meeting at which the independently inspected accounts and Officers reports shall be submitted and the officers for the ensuing year elected, and other general meetings, shall be held at such times as the committee or a general meeting shall determine.
 Ten members shall form a quorum and a two-thirds majority needed to pass any resolutions.
 Each and every member shall be informed, in writing, giving not less than seven days notice of any Annual General Meeting, Special Meeting or General Meeting, such notice to include an agenda of the business in hand.
 Special General Meetings shall be called on the requisition in writing of at least fifteen members.

 No party political or sectarian discussion shall be raised or resolutions proposed either at any committee or General Meeting.

-The committee shall open a banking account in the name of the Club with such bank as the committee may select, and all monies received from any source by the Hon.
+The committee shall open banking accounts in the name of the Club with such bank as the committee may select, and all monies received from any source by the Hon.
 Treasurer, Hon.
 Letting Secretary or Hon.
-Trading Secretary on behalf of the Club shall be paid into such account.
-Any two of the three signatories (Chair, Hon.
-Treasurer and Hon.
-Trading Secretary or Trustees) shall sign cheques.
-The Hon.
-Trading Secretary will have use of a debit card, with a limit set by the committee.
-To cover small cash payments, petty cash cheques not exceeding £100 shall be drawn.
+Trading Secretary on behalf of the Club shall be paid into such accounts.

 The annual accounts will be independently inspected by a non-member of the club.